Wendigo – Leaflet Distribution In London

 Reach Your Target Market

 Identify where your target audience lives, works, and spends their time.
 Distribute leaflets at nearby locations, events, and community areas they are likely to visit.
-For example, if your product appeals to young families, leaflet at playgrounds, schools, and family-friendly venues.
+For example, if your product appeals to young families, leaflets at playgrounds, schools, and family-friendly venues.

 Keep Your Message Concise